 - interest in leisure activities like cooking and wine tasting work opportunities (for example, chef, nurse, fresh food sales, mechanic, gas technician)

 The Olfactory Impairment Clinic provides

-A comprehensive assessment of smell function an objective score of severity of impairment support to access other resources where required targeted education around changes to smell and associated taste changes The program is managed by speech pathologists who specialise in this area.
-Referrals to other allied health clinicians including dietitians, occupational therapists and psychologists can be made as required.
+The program is managed by speech pathologists who specialise in this area.
+Referrals to other allied health clinicians including dietitians, occupational therapists and psychologists can be made if needed.

 - Epworth Hawthorn